Select the email address below to ask a question of an admissions official at the School of Dentistry. email@example.com

 Foreign Trained Dentists

 Dentists, who were trained in countries outside the United States, but wish to practice here, may apply for advanced standing admissions.
 These candidates are required to complete three years of study at Marquette.
 Interested parties may apply through the Centralized Application for Advanced Placement for International Dentists (CAAPID).
 The CAAPID application may be accessed at www.adea.org.
 Along with an application and application fee, these candidates are also required to submit a translated, course-by-course evaluation of their dental school transcripts, three letters of recommendation and TOEFL test results, if English was not the language of the student’s formal education.
-National Board, Part I results are strictly required.
-Selected candidates will be invited for an interview with the Admissions Committee.
+National Board, Part I or the new Integrated National Board (INBDE) results are required.
+Selected candidates are invited for an interview with the Admissions Committee.

 Note: Any candidate accepted with advanced standing is required to complete three years of study at Marquette.
 These candidates join the rising freshman class after acceptance.
 (Limited spaces may be available on an annual basis.)